alfasoftware/library/README.md

 The React app is currently presenting book information and thumbnail image for a single book which is fetched via the Google Books API.

-Tha Spring Boot backend is utilising a database to implement a catalogue of books based on ISBN as the key.
+The Spring Boot backend is utilising a database to implement a catalogue of books based on ISBN as the key.
 It allows for books to be taken out on loan by a user and for multiple copies of a book.